Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Inspecting STOP-Proposed-and-Implemented Improvements

 \subsection{Reward Hacking}

 We note that the downstream utility function must be defined with care: reward hacking occurs when an unintended behavior is selected due to a misspecified reward and is a consequence of exploitable utility functions \citep[see, e.g.,][]{skalse2022defining}.
 For example, for the LPN task, we initially defined the utility with a numpy vector computation: \lstinline{acc = np.sum(y_hat == y) / n_test}.
-However, we had not considered that the code may `improve' the seed improver to return the predictions in a different ``shape,'' i.e., an array with dimensions that were not as intended.
+However, we had not considered that the code may `improve' the seed improver to return the predictions in a different ``shape,'' i.e., an array with dimensions not as intended.
 Rather than causing an error, the result was a returned ``accuracy'' of over 1000\%.
-Some techniques have been presented to avoid reward hacking \citep{amodei2016concrete,laidlaw2023preventing}, and it would be valuable to explore their applicability to STOP in future work.
+It would be valuable to explore the applicability of techniques to avoid reward hacking \citep{amodei2016concrete,laidlaw2023preventing} to STOP in future work.